June 2025 Newsletter

 Rush (action at the county level)

 • It’s Voter Registration season!
 We hope to be at a variety of locations at different times of the day throughout the spring, summer, and fall.
-We’re starting with the monthly “Mosey Down Main Street,” in downtown Lafayette, and you’re all so eager to register voters that we’ve already reached our volunteer capacity for the May 10 and June 14 Moseys!
-Thank you!
+We’re starting with the monthly “Mosey Down Main Street,” in downtown Lafayette, and you can sign up for one or more shifts on Mobilize for June 14 and July 12 Moseys.
 We’ll continue to add more voter registration opportunities as they become available, so keep an eye on our Mobilize profile.

 If you’ve never registered voters before and are feeling intimidated, please know that we always have at least 2 people at each location, so you will always have someone experienced with you who will show you how to do it and be available to answer any questions that come up.
 And for longer events, we’ll give people an opportunity to volunteer for shorter shifts if they can’t stay the entire time.